kevinlin311tw/keras-openpose-reproduce/README.md

 ## Prepare Training Data

 Before model training, we need to convert the images to the specific data format.
 We first generate the heatmaps, part affinity maps, and then convert them to HDF5 file format.
-Go to the folder `training`, and run the scripts.
+Go to the folder `training`, and run the scripts:

     $ cd training
     $ python3 generate_masks_coco2014.py